-There are different kinds of gambling in India that are prevalent and had been practiced in India in past many years i.e. Horse Racing, Lottery, Skill Games, Casino Gambling, Online Gambling and Sports betting.
+There are different kinds of gambling in India that are prevalent and practiced in India in the past i.e. Horse Racing, Lottery, Skill Games, Casino Gambling, Online Gambling and Sports betting.
 The legal position on gambling in India is divided into two broad categories i.e. games involving skill and games of chance.

 The fact that interests the most would be definition of ‘Skill games’.
 The Apex Court in India has defined Skill Games as, “The competitions where success depends on substantial degree of skill are not ‘gambling’ and despite there being an element of chance if a game is preponderantly a game of skill it would nevertheless be a game of mere skill.”